Upload Immunization Records

 (Menactra)

-All incoming students under 22 years of age are required to provide the meningitis vaccine.
+All students under 22 years of age are required to provide the meningitis vaccine.
+Must be given on or after 16th birthday.
 A second vaccine MUST be given if the first vaccine was given before age 16.

 State of Illinois Vaccination Requirements